Determine the average value of the translational kinetic energy of the molecules of an ideal gas at

 Most popular questions from this chapter

-a) How much energy is transferred to the gas as heat?
+2. How much energy is transferred to the oxygen as heat?
+(The molecules rotate but do not oscillate).

-b) What is the change in the internal energy of the gas?
+3. What fraction of heat is used to raise the internal energy of the oxygen?

 Question: From the knowledge that Cv , the molar specific heat at constant volume, for a gas in a container is 5.0 R , calculate the ratio of the speed of sound in that gas to the rms speed of the molecules, for gas temperature T. (Hint: See Problem 91.)